 D. This section shall not apply if a legal guardian has been appointed for the minor prior to any award of monies pursuant to subsection A of this section.
 If a legal guardian is appointed after any award of monies pursuant to subsection A of this section, the legal guardian may petition the district court in the county where the federally insured funds are held for an order directing the bank, credit union or savings and loan to transfer the funds to the legal guardian.
 The district court may make the granting of the request to transfer funds subject to reasonable safeguards.

-Lawsuit Questions for Child Under The Age of 18 in Oklahoma City
+Lawsuit Questions for Child Under The Age of 18

 - Please state your name for the record.

 - Mr/Ms .X, did you bring suit against Defendants individually and as parent and next friend of MINOR, for personal injuries occurring on or about the (Date) , as set forth in Plaintiff’s Petition filed today docket no. ………, District Court of Oklahoma County, State of Oklahoma.

 - Would you state for the record your relationship to MINOR?